 And this year as it turned out, even a well-traveled trail turned tricky for one exhasuted competitor.

-Foot-race leader Michael Hoberg, a 39-year-old husband and father from Duluth, Minn., wandered off the trail between the village of Nikolai and McGrath on the last leg of the ITI-350 and was lost for a day.
+Foot-race leader Scott Hoberg, a 39-year-old husband and father from Duluth, Minn., wandered off the trail between the village of Nikolai and McGrath on the last leg of the ITI-350 and was lost for a day.

 Technology and ironman David Johnston from Willow, the holder of the record for the 350 by foot and a seven-time winner in that race, helped save him.